Why I make Soy Candles

-Burning scented soy candles is one of my favourite ways of creating a sense of warmth and comfort in my home.
-There's something about that soft flickering candlelight that instantly makes you feel all warm and cosy on the inside too.
+Burning scented soy candles is one of my favorite ways of creating a sense of warmth and comfort in my home.
+There's something about that soft flickering candlelight that instantly makes you feel all warm and cozy on the inside too.

 Free Soy candle Labels

 Before we start with the tutorial, I'm sure you know by now, that I never make anything like this without creating some lovely freebie labels for you too.
 I haven't included any particular scent on these so that you can use them on any candle, whichever scented oil you choose to use.
 The labels have already been uploaded to the free subscriber library and if you've forgotten the password it's at the bottom of the weekly newsletter as always.
 If you're not part of our amazing creative community yet but would love to join us, you can sign up for the weekly newsletter through the form below – we'd love to have you on board 🙂

 OK, so here's the bit where I have to tell you about the peanuts I may receive if you decide to purchase any of the things you'll need for this project through one of my links 😉

 For your convenience, this website contains affiliate links.
 This means that if you make a purchase through one of these links, I may receive a small commission.
 There is no additional cost to yourself however, it helps towards the costs of running this blog.
 Thanks so much for your support of Chalking Up Success!
 Please read my full disclosure here.